What to Do When You Relapse in Eating Disorder Recovery

 We work hard to build relationships with our clients that are strong enough for honesty.
 Our job is to support you exactly where you are, whether that’s knee-deep in your eating disorder or navigating the world post-eating disorder.

+Having a strong support system is essential during recovery, as it can help you manage setbacks and sustain progress.
+Involving a family member or loved one in your recovery process can provide additional encouragement and emotional support.
+If you are struggling to manage on your own, do not hesitate to seek professional help from specialists who understand eating disorders.
 If you have stopped working with a treatment team, now is a great time to reach out to your old team, or find a new team that can support you through this time.

 Get curious about what might have triggered you.